mabrains/chipro-docs/docs/chipro/overview.md

 ---
 title: Chipro Overview
-description: Overview of Chipro — the core Agentic EDA environment of Mabrains.
+description: Overview of Chipro — the core Agentic EDA environment of Mabrains
 sidebar_position: 1
 ---

 #  Chipro Overview

-**Chipro** is the heart of the Mabrains ecosystem — an **Agentic EDA environment** that unifies design management, simulation, automation, and AI assistance within a single collaborative workspace.
+**Chipro** is an **Agentic EDA environment** that unifies design management, simulation, automation, and AI assistance within a single collaborative workspace.

 It provides an **integrated, browser-based environment** where engineers can:
 - Manage **projects, libraries, categories, and cells**